adrianlarion/wizardly-tips-vim/main.md

 ###### List words under cursor.
 * You're hard at work debugging your code.
 You left clues in form of comments containing the word "debug" - eg "#debug this or you'll get fired".
-You're somewher in teh middle of the file but how many more lines containing the word "debug" are there?
+You're somewher in the middle of the file but how many more lines containing the word "debug" are there?
 - with the cursor over the word "debug" (or any other word) from Normal mode type `]I`.
 A list will appear at the bottom containing all lines containing the word under cursor, starting from the current line position.
 If you want the search to start from the beginning of the file (instead of curent line) type `[I`
 - you can use this cool function for quickly displaying lines containing error codes, certain strings, etc.

 ##### Pattern searching tricks
-* `/debug/1` - goes to the line below the line containing teh pattern "debug". use another number for a negative offset or a larger offset. eg: `/debug/-4` -  4 lines above the line containing the debug pattern.
+* `/debug/1` - goes to the line below the line containing the pattern "debug". use another number for a negative offset or a larger offset. eg: `/debug/-4` -  4 lines above the line containing the debug pattern.
 * `/debug/e+1` - go to +1 char after the end of pattern "debug". eg: "debug3" will put the cursor on "3"
 * `/debug/b+3` - go to +3 chars after the beginning of pattern debug.
 In this case the cursor will be on "u" (not 'b' because counting starts at 0, where 0 char is the first char, in this case 'd')
 * If later you decide you need another offset use `//e+10` - where 'e+10' is your new offset but using the old seach pattern.